 This means that:

-- pubs, bars and restaurants must close too, but can provide non-alcoholic takeaways
+- pubs, bars and restaurants can only serve customers outside

-- you should work from home if possible
+- you should work from home if you can, and only travel when necessary

 In addition, if you are clinically extremely vulnerable, you follow the shielding guidance.